JoshuaJFHolloway/LocalizR/README.md

 <img align="right" src="https://s18.postimg.cc/tdute22rt/Screen_Shot_2018-04-16_at_12.43.59.png" width="450"/>

 Welcome to the repo for our final project at Makers Academy!
-Our application is an interactive game that takes the user on a language-learning journey.
+Over 9 days we built an interactive app that takes the user on a language-learning journey.

 You can watch a demo <a href="https://drive.google.com/file/d/1W6bZvriSezpICfNLzMZp4kgpO7OQm700/view">here</a> of it.